The Village School

 A 1904 postcard of the school

-( all of the photos on this page can be selected and enlarged )
+( many of the more detailed photos on this page can be selected and enlarged )

 as seen from the Church tower in the 1920s